V3N0m21/Uppu4/readme.md

 to set up required tables in your database.

+4. Edit app/config.ini by inserting your credentials to access database.

 Server requirements:

 Your apache2 server has to allow usage of .htaccess files and also it has to have x-sendfile module to be installed.